bd/twidor/README.md

 the [Twiddler Tuner](https://twiddler.tekgear.com/tuner/edit.xhtml).

 The large 4x3 array is composed of horizontal rows, for index finger on top, then middle, ring and pinky finger.
 Green, blue and red columns correspond to left, middle and right keys on the Twiddler.
 Each large box shows the letter sent by a single key press.

+The keymap shows the letters sent by each key.
+Some letters require only a single key press, show by the large boxes.
+Other letters reqire several keys pressed simultaneously,

 ## 2-Key Chords